crbertaut/harry-potter-gen-z/book_1/chapter_3.md

 “Dad!” said Dudley suddenly.
 “Dad, Harry’s got somepin kinda sus!”

-Harry was on the point of unfolding his letter, which was written on the same heavy paper(???) as the envelope, when it was jerked sharply out of his hand by Uncle Vernon.
+Harry was on the point of unfolding his letter, which was written on the same heavy paper(???) as the envelope, when it was yoinked sharply out of his hand by Uncle Vernon.

-“That’s mine!” said Harry, trying to snatch it back.
+“That’s mine!” said Harry, trying to yoink it back.

 “Bet.
 Who’d be writing ya?” sneered Uncle Vernon, shaking the letter open with one hand and glancing at it.
-His face went from red to green faster than a set of traffic lights.
-And it didn’t stop there.
-Within seconds it was the grayish white of old porridge.
+He got salty quick while reading it.

 “P-P-Petunia!” he gasped.